 Article 98(1) of the Asylum Act prescribes the grounds for cessation of refugee status as cases where the beneficiary:

-• Has voluntarily re-availed him or herself of the protection of the country of nationality;
+- Has voluntarily re-availed themselves of the protection of the country of nationality;

-• Having lost his or her nationality, has voluntarily re-acquired it;
+- Having lost their nationality, has voluntarily re-acquired it;

-• Has acquired a new nationality and enjoys the protection of the country of his or her new nationality;
+- Has acquired a new nationality and enjoys the protection of the country of their new nationality;

-• Has voluntarily re-established him or herself in the country which he or she left or outside which he or she remained owing for the reasons on the basis of which he or she was granted refugee status;
+- Has voluntarily re-established themselves in the country which they left or outside which they remained owing for the reasons on the basis of which they were granted refugee status;

-• Can no longer, because the circumstances in connection with which he or she has been recognised as a refugee have ceased to exist, continue to refuse to avail him or herself of the protection of the country of nationality or habitual residence and cannot invoke, in order to justify such refusal, imperious reasons of concern to previous persecutions; or
+- Can no longer, because the circumstances in connection with which they have been recognised as a refugee have ceased to exist, continue to refuse to avail themselves of the protection of the country of nationality or habitual residence and cannot invoke, in order to justify such refusal, imperious reasons of concern to previous persecutions; or

 Article 99(1) of the Asylum Act provides the following grounds for cessation of subsidiary protection: